kyuds/clean-api/README.md

 ### RESTful Features
 Try testing the API on Postman!
 The server listens on `localhost:3000`.
 - Send a POST request through `localhost:3000/dev` with fields `firstName`, `lastName`, `email`, `currentCompany`, and `bestLanguage`.
 - Send a GET request.
-There are two methods: path the `id` or include a query of `company` or `language` for filtering.
+There are two methods: path the `id` or include a query of `company` or `language`.
 - Send a PATCH request by putting the `id` in the path and changes to the `body`.
 - Send a DELETE request by putting the `id` in the path.